Increase the accuracy of your recruitment decisions by up to 40% using our online psychometric assessments.

 Personality has been shown to be an excellent predictor of both success and failure at work.
-Our assessments look at It looks at factors such as honesty-humility, emotionality, extraversion, agreeableness, conscientiousness and openness to experience.
+Our HEXACO-inspired work-worded personality assessments look at factors such as honesty-humility, emotionality, extraversion, agreeableness, conscientiousness and openness to experience.

 Cognitive abilities have been found consistently to be one of the best predictors of job performance ever discovered.
 People with higher levels of cognitive ability complete work faster, solve problems more easily and learn faster.
 They’re also less likely to undertake counter-productive work behaviours.

 Values influence certain aspects of a person’s behaviour and are significant predictors of positive and negative work outcomes.
-The Schwartz personal values questionnaire gives you an evidence-based approach and examines ten core values that affect people’s behaviours irrespective of the culture they come from.
+The Schwartz personal values questionnaire and our work-worded values assessment give you an evidence-based approach and examines ten core values that affect people’s behaviours irrespective of the culture they come from.

 360 degree feedback is a powerful tool that can be used for a variety of purposes, including individual performance management, group or organisational performance assessment and leadership development.